I'd cancel Netflix, Disney Plus and Hulu this month — here's why

 WeCrashed is a much simpler story, adapting a podcast about WeWork's rise and fall.
 It stars Jared Leto and Anne Hathaway as Adam and Rebekah Neumann, the turbulent company's co-founders.

-Returning to Apple Plus are new episodes of The Problem With Jon Stewart (starting March 3) and the second half of Central Park season 2 (March 4)
+Returning to Apple Plus are new episodes of The Problem With Jon Stewart (starting March 3) and the second half of Central Park season 2 (March 4).
+Plus, when the MLB lockout is resolved, Apple TV Plus will start streaming Friday Night Baseball.

 My recommendation: Keep (or subscribe to) Apple TV Plus for Severance, try the rest